1744 English cricket season

 The Artillery Ground in Finsbury was the feature venue of English cricket in 1744.

 The 1744 cricket season in England is remembered for the earliest known codification of the Laws of Cricket.
 This was drafted by members of several cricket clubs, though the code was not published until 1755.
-Much of its terminology such as no ball, over, toss, umpire and wicket remain in current use.
+Much of its terminology such as no ball, over, toss, umpire, and wicket remain in current use.

 The season is also notable for the two earliest known surviving match scorecards.
-The second of those matches, played on Monday, 18 June, was a celebrated event in which a Kent county team challenged an England team at the Artillery Ground, Kent winning by one wicket.
+The second of those matches, played on Monday, 18 June, was a celebrated event in which Kent challenged England at the Artillery Ground, Kent winning by one wicket.
+In total, details of 24 historically important matches are known.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

 In September, Slindon Cricket Club defeated London Cricket Club and then issued a challenge to play "any parish in England".
 The challenge was accepted by the Addington and Bromley clubs, but there is no record of either challenge match having been completed.
-The single wicket form of the sport was popular and reports have survived of four top-class matches played at the Artillery Ground.
+The single wicket form of the sport was popular and reports have survived of four important matches played at the Artillery Ground.
 Several eleven-a-side matches are the subject of surviving pre-match announcements or post-match summaries.
-Some reports mention crowd disturbances and efforts were made to implement control by means of admission charges and limitations on the sale of alcohol.
-Wagering on cricket was common and some matches are known to have been played for high stakes.
+Some reports mention crowd disturbances, and efforts were made to implement control by means of admission charges, and limitations on the sale of alcohol.
+Wagering on cricket was common, and some matches are known to have been played for high stakes.